15 things to do in Sousse, Tunisia

 ♬ Summer – Instrumental – Devinney

-1) Musée archéologique de Sousse
+1) Musée archéologique de Sousse (Sousse Archaeological Museum)

-2) Museum Dar Essid
+2) Dar Essid Museum

-This museum shows you what it looked like to live in a Tunsian house back in the day.
+This museum shows you what it looked like to live in a Tunisian house back in the day.
 Go on top of the tower to enjoy the skyline of Sousse.
 Walk further to the Sousse Medina hereafter.

 3) Sousse Medina

-Go to the Medina to discover local markets, shop for souvenirs, colorful alleys, beautiful mosaics, and beautiful gates, and doors.
+Go to the Medina to discover local markets, shop for souvenirs, colorful alleys, beautiful mosaics, and beautiful gates and doors.
 Spend some time in a typical souk, a local Arab market.
 Go check out the Ribat, a military fortress from the beginning of Islam, the Kasbah, the Grand Mosque (851), the Bu Ftata Mosque, the Museum Dar Essid, and the catacombs.

 Fun Fact: Sousse itself does not have an airport, but Enfidha Airport is approximately a 45-minute drive away.
 You can also choose to fly to Monastir airport.
 Monastir is half an hour’s drive from the city.

-The Grand Mosque
+The Great Mosque of Sousse

 When you are in front of the big mosque, you can choose to walk to the left or to the right.
 When you walk to the left, you go towards the local souks of vegetables, fruits, and clothes.
-If you walk to the right, you enter the medina where you can buy rugs, mirrors, and many more nice souvenirs.
+If you walk to the right, you enter the medina, where you can buy rugs, mirrors, and many more nice souvenirs.

-The Ribat
+The Ribat of Sousse

 The Ribat of Sousse is located close to the Grand Mosque.
 A Ribat in Arab countries is also called a small fortress.
 Climb the tower of the Ribat to enjoy a beautiful view of the city.